 Without title insurance in North Carolina, the purchase of property has a ton of hidden legalities that could damage your ownership.
-Fortunately for you, the state requires that you have insurance on your property title.
+Fortunately for you, ttle insurance is available on your property title.

 It works to resolve errors that impact your property ownership.